pipecraft2/user_guide/doc/postprocessing.rst

 **Folder organization explanation:**

 - **Rescued Sequences**: The ``non_chimeric`` and ``borderline`` folders contain sequences that can be included in downstream analyses
+- **Merged Output**: The ``nonchimeric+rescued_reads`` folder (created only when a ``nonchimeric/`` input folder is provided) combines the pre-existing non-chimeric sequences with BlasCh-recovered sequences per sample, ready for direct use in clustering or downstream analyses
 - **Detailed Results**: The ``detailed_results`` folder contains sequences that remain excluded along with analysis details
 - **Summary Files**: Report files provide overview statistics and complete documentation of the analysis
 - **Technical Files**: Compressed XML files allow reanalysis with different parameters without re-running BLAST